LAB DIRECTOR

 Cognitive Science

-Olivia Maltz is a junior from Philadelphia.
-She is earning her B.A. majoring in Cognitive Science with a concentration in Computation and Cognition and minoring in Computer Science at the University of Pennsylvania.
+Olivia Maltz is a senior from Philadelphia.
+She is earning her B.A. majoring in Cognitive Science and Computer Science at the University of Pennsylvania.
 Her research interests include language acquisition in early childhood and computational linguistics.
-She is excited to further explore her interests in Computer Science and Early Childhood Education.
+Outside of the lab, she enjoys hiking and fostering dogs.